ohthehugemanatee/homenet-documentation/cluster.md

 Presently running:

 * Deluge + OpenVPN - connects to privateInternetAccess and torrents.
-Web UI at [http://deluge.cluster.vert](http://deluge.cluster.vert/)
 * NzbGet - NewsBin downloader.
-Web UI at [http://nzbget.cluster.vert](http://nzbget.cluster.vert)
 * Sonarr - searches iptorrents and downloads episodes of TV shows.
 Can "watch" series automatically to download the latest episodes.
-Web UI at [http://sonarr.cluster.vert](http://sonarr.cluster.vert)
 * Radarr - like Sonarr, but for movies.
-Web UI: [http://radarr.cluster.vert](http://radarr.cluster.vert)
-* Jackett - Translation layer beteween Sonarr and IPTorrents.
-Web UI: [http://jackett.cluster.vert/](http://jackett.cluster.vert/UI/Dashboard)
+* Nextcloud - my files and collaboration in the cloud.
+* Signal photo mailer - my own script that listens to my family Signal group, and sends photos to my frame automatically
+* cloudflare-ddns - a cloudflare DNS updater to keep my DNS current
+* duplicacy - backups to Azure Blob storage

-None of this is accessible outside the homenet, except through the `frontdoor` instance.
+None of this is accessible outside the homenet, except for Nextcloud which gets a Letsencrypt cert.

-Configuration lives in `/mnt/storage/.docker/config`.
-All storage is shared out over NFS.
+Configuration lives in my NFS storage under `/mnt/storage/.docker/config`.

-All pods are using their latest versions with (implicit) image pull policy of "always".
-There's a root cronjob that runs weekly to delete all pods, forcing an image update.
+## TODO

+* Migrate plex
+* Migrate mariadb
+* Consider migrating Wireguard
+* Consider migrating netdata monitoring
+* Setup Organizr or similar again
+* Document necessary secrets